sandialabs/slycat/web-client/README.md

 * --verify
 * --no-verify

-The proxy flags are by default set to no proxy.
-If you have proxies set in the environment variables they will be ignored.
-To proxy flags are used as follows (for example):
+The proxy flags are by default set to "no proxy".
+If you have proxies set in the environment variables, they will be ignored.
+The proxy flags are used as follows (for example):

 ```sh